umd-lhcb/nixos-config-rpi/README.md

 ## System configuration
+Plug the SD card into the rpi 4.
+Also attach monitor, keyboard, and internet.
+Since the rpis are not registered, the internet needs to be shared from another computer.

-On first boot, set the password of root with:
+On first boot of the rpi, set the password of root with:
 ```
 sudo passwd root
 ```
+This password will then be overwritten by the configuration.

 Then switch to root user:
 ```